sbt/sbt-jni/README.md

 ## Requirements and Dependencies

 - projects using `JniLoad` must use Scala versions 2.11, 2.12 or 2.13
+- projects using `JniLoad` with Scala 3 should use it with
 - only POSIX platforms are supported (actually, any platform that has the `uname` command available)

 The goal of sbt-jni is to be the least intrusive possible.
 No transitive dependencies are added to projects using any plugin (some dependencies are added to the `provided` configuration, however these do not affect any downstream projects).